amberwalker-ds/Advanced_NLP_project/README.md

-# BoolQ Dataset Analysis and Classification
+# Super GLUE LLM Benchmark Classification

 We selected the SuperGLUE LLM benchmark dataset, focusing on the BoolQ dataset, which involves yes/no questions and corresponding passages.
 Here's a concise summary of our project: